What Are Common Pitfalls During SOC 2 and ISO 27001 audits?

 What I Used to Do Wrong: Let auditors drive the entire process and timeline without pushback.

 What Actually Happens: Auditors start requesting everything under the sun.
-"Can we also see your marketing automation security settings?"
-"What about your facilities management documentation?"
-Before you know it, you're documenting controls that aren't even in scope.
+“Can we also see your marketing automation security settings?”
+“What about your facilities management documentation?”
+Before you know it, you’re documenting controls that aren’t even in scope.
+Organizations commonly struggle with defining the right audit scope for SOC 2 or ISO 27001, which can result in excluding critical systems or over-scoping, leading to failed audits, unnecessary costs, or compliance gaps.

 How to Handle It Right: